Public Safety Department

 - Know your limit for alcohol.
 You are more vulnerable when you don’t have full use of your senses.

 - Always report any suspicious activity to the police.
-Call 911 for emergencies and Berkeley College Public Safety Dept. for non-emergencies.
+Call 911 for emergencies and Berkeley College Public Safety Department for non-emergencies.

-- Be aware of your surroundings when using ATMs (Automated Teller Machines).
+- Be aware of your surroundings when using Automated Teller Machines (ATMs).
 Keep track of who is behind you.

 - Keep your keys in your hand while running, as they can be used as a weapon if necessary.